kpiris/bcbbr/README.md

 empty before importing (to prevent duplicating items).

-Also tries to import an organization export to the only organization vault the account should have access to.
+Also tries to import an organization export to the only organization vault the account should be owner or admin of.

 After importing the vault(s) it tries to restore the attachments backups present on that exports directory.